Jobayer-hasan-rifat/470-work/README_MESSAGING.md

 ## Overview

 This document provides details on the real-time messaging system implemented for the BRACU Circle platform.
-The system enables users to contact post creators in both the Marketplace and Ride Share sections, with real-time updates and message history.
+The system enables users to contact post creators in the Marketplace, Ride Share, and Bus Booking sections, with real-time updates and message history.

 ## Features